 - the subject the candidate wishes to teach

-- school level (early childhood, elementary, middle school, high school).
+- the level (early childhood, elementary, middle school, high school) at which the candidate wishes to teach

 In almost all cases, however, the prospective student should begin by taking and passing the Test of Academic Proficiency (formerly known as the Illinois Test of Basic Skills).
 However, a change was introduced July 1, 2012 (and updated in October 1, 2014) that allows the use of ACT and SAT test scores in place of the TAP test scores.
-For specifics about the scores needed, about how recent those scores must be, and about options for retaking the exams, please review the document posted on the Educator licensure page on the Illinois State Board of Education website.
+For specifics about the scores needed, about how recent those scores must be, and about options for retaking the exams, please review the Educator licensure testing information page on the Illinois State Board of Education website.

 Initial teaching licensure programs